SjDuque/AirInstruments/README.md

 ## While running

+You can type a number to change the instrument.
+Currently there are 4 instruments.

+Press:
-Press 1 for ukulele
+1. ukulele
-Press 2 for bass
+2. bass
-Press 3 for guitar
+3. guitar
-Press 4 for funk_guitar
+4. funk_guitar

 # Setup